Parse

 Well a bit more information would be useful actually!

-Parse is a minimalist miracle that makes the participant feel
+Parse is a minimalist miracle that makes the participant feel like they’re part of something ancient and slightly forbidden.

 Oh, like the Ancient Order of Oddsocks?

 Sort of yeah… With Parse, Fraser ditched the clunky mechanics and replaced them with subtlety, psychology and the whispers of a Woompoolah.
+It’s not your usual pick a card and I’ll guess it vibe.

+interpreting the personality of the selection like you’re about to go to a roller disco together.
 Think of it as card divination meets elegant hands off mentalism.

 What’s the bleeding trick about???

-it as much as they like, really as many times as they like,
+Oh FFS!
+A participant takes a deck of cards and shuffles it as much as they like, really as many times as they like…

-riffles too I’ll have you know!
+Riffles too I’ll have you know!

-to make the process feel as important as the revelation.
+The magic is in how Fraser designed the method to make the process feel as important as the revelation.

 It’s not: I know your card.